freewarelovers/contribute/README.md

 There are multiple ways to start contributing to our ecosystem, including either company-wide and project-wide opportunities.

 ## Roles
+- Front-end developer
+- Back-end developer
+- Technical writer
+- SEO specialist
+- Growth hacker
+- we are open for many other roles, please ask

 ## Projects